PowerSheetco/rss-reader-upwork/manual.md

 Updates include the change of any parameter available in the Upwrok RSS feed.

+Trigger is like a battery, and `check` setting is like a power button.

 #### • Fast vs Slow feeds

 There are **two types of feeds** on Upwork - *fast* and *slow*.
 The fast feed is the feed with expanded search query (e.g. `web development, $$$ expert level, fixed price`) vs a *topic* search for slow feed (just topic `957393`).
 Slow feeds get updated with new jobs about every 5 mins, while fast feeds get updated immediately.